Xiaoang0211/px4_ros_com_customized/README.md

 - Ensure you are using PX4-Autopilot v1.15.0 for compatibility.
 - Replace `__NV_PRIME_RENDER_OFFLOAD=1` and `__GLX_VENDOR_LIBRARY_NAME=nvidia` with your GPU-specific commands if not using NVIDIA.

+---

+### TODOs

+1. Testing the collision prevention module.
+2. Using RViz to visualize trajectory.
+3. Testing [okvis2](https://github.com/smartroboticslab/okvis2) and visualize point set in RViz